wunderwuzzi23/blog/content/posts/2024/chatgpt-persistent-denial-of-service.md

 {{< youtube Fo5YZmZDgdU >}}

-Be prepared to clean up the memories of your parents' ChatGPT during the holidays.
+Be prepared to clean up the memories of your parents' ChatGPT over the holidays.

 ## Conclusion

-This post highlighted the first time we saw a memory attack that causes a persistent denial of service for a user, which means the denial of service attack remains effective across chat sessions.
+This post highlighted the first time we saw a memory attack that causes a persistent denial of service for a user.
+This means the denial of service attack remains effective across chat sessions.

 Get ready!
-Soon you might have to clean up the memories of your parents' ChatGPT over the holidays!
-An interesting question is, will we see "memory watchers" in the future, basically AV tools to observe AI memory to find malware and viruses.
+Soon you will have to clean up the memories of your parents' ChatGPT over the holidays.
+Wondering when we will starting seeing AV-kind of tools that observe AI memory to find malware and viruses.

 Cheers.